raj457036/Path-Finding-Visualizer/Readme.md

 # AlgoViz - Graph Path Visualizer

-An easy to use Interactive Graph Path visualizer with batteries included to implement your own Algorithm.
+An easy to use Interactive Graph Path visualizer with batteries included implementing your own Algorithm.

 ### Try (use Safari or Chorme or Firefox): [Here](https://raj457036.github.io/AlgoViz-PathFindingVisualizer)